I am part of one of the smallest minorities in the world. I am one of only 1-2% of the population.

 I have always been ginger.

 I will always be ginger, at least until the colour fades with age and goes white, as it does with redheads.

 My Mother was ginger, her father was ginger and generations before him all had ginger hair.

 Lastly, my Daughter is ginger.
-She is my mini-me and I am truly glad that I have passed my gingerness onto her – being ginger is special, something to be proud of.
+She is my mini-me, she was a gorgeous ginger baby and I am truly glad that I have passed my gingerness onto her – being ginger is special, something to be proud of.
 So many people spend their lives trying to be different, to dye their hair and make themselves stand out.
 My Daughter will never need to – She is different already.

 I had thought in recent years that this taunting of redheads was dying out, that it was just a phase I had lived through.
 The last time I had heard anything ‘public’ slating ginger people was in 2009 when Tesco had to remove a Christmas card from sale.
 It had a picture on it of a ginger child sitting on Santa’s knee and the slogan ‘Santa loves all kids.
 Even ginger ones’.
 Since then I hadn’t really heard or seen anything in the media continuing this trend.
 That is until a couple of weeks ago.

 Katie Hopkins is more famous for having sex in a field than for being the former Apprentice star and someone that, like me, you would probably need to Google to work out who she actually is.